 Welcome to the Wrentham Public Schools!

-In the spirit of one of our district's core values, we continue to function as a learning organization that is continuously honing our practice for the benefit of our students.
-Over the past five years, we have adopted the workshop model for ELA for both Reading and Writing PK through Grade 6.
+Over the past six years, we have gradually adopted the workshop model for English Language Arts for both Reading and Writing PK through Grade 6.
 Through professional development, collaboration between and among teachers, and periodic coaching opportunities, we have seen marked growth.
 Our students see themselves as accomplished readers and writers.

 Our dedicated teachers work collaboratively to review, revise, and refine their lessons and units in Social Studies and Science as well.
-During the 2019-2020 school year, we are underscoring the importance of inquiry-based pedagogy and are engaging in professional development opportunities that focus on the inquiry process through math and social studies that can ultimately be applied to all curriculum areas.
+We will continue to focus on the development of lessons that are taught through inquiry-based pedagogy.
 It is not only what students know and are able to do, but what they are thinking about.
 With teachers skillfully asking questions that continue to foster students to reflect, observe, and refine their understanding of the world around them, we can build upon students' natural curiosity as students explore, create, and innovate.

 Our specials team provide opportunities for students to engage with Technology, Music, comprehensive wellness through Physical Education and Health, Art, and Library.
 Throughout the year, there are opportunities for students to showcase their work through performances and presentations.
 We encourage you to follow our Instagram account to see examples of their learning in action as well.